tubs-eis/EIS-V/Readme.md

 For getting started quickly this repo also contains a basic system, including an UART for external communication, for which GateMate and Arty top-level VHDL files as well as a SystemC simulation model are provided.
 Simulation is supported using both QuestaSim and GHDL + Accellera SystemC.

-This release is part of the [DI-GATE-V](https://www.tu-braunschweig.de/eis/forschung-und-projekte/di-gate-v) project funded as part of the [DE:Sign](https://www.elektronikforschung.de/foerderung/bekanntmachungen/design) program by the German Federal Ministry of Education and Research (BMBF).

 ## Simulation and Synthesis Environment

 The EIS-V core is connected to its environment via two memory interfaces the data memory read interface used to perform load and store instructions and the instruction memory interface used to fetch instructions from memory for execution.